 Occasionally, they can be the result of strength imbalance within the rotator cuff muscles.
 Posterior dislocations may even go unnoticed, especially in elderly patients 1.

-A number of associated injuries are recognised including 2:
+Some associated injuries are recognized, including 2:

-- reverse Hill-Sachs lesion
+- reverse Hill-Sachs defect

 - reverse Bankart lesion

 - in particular fracture of the anatomical neck and/or lesser tuberosity 6

 - posterior labrocapsular periosteal sleeve avulsion (POLPSA lesions)

 Point-of-care ultrasound (POCUS) can be utilized in the emergency department, particularly in situations of non-diagnostic radiographs, when CT is unavailable or in patients who have had recurrent dislocations 8.
 The transducer is placed posteriorly on the shoulder using the humeral head position relative to the glenoid rim as the anatomical landmarks.